xerolinux/xlapit-cli/README.md

 **- For the security concious :**

 If you care about security, instead of using _Curl_ command you can download the script, inspect it then run it..
-Do it via the following commands :
+Do it via the following commands, then open and inspect via your favorite IDE :
 ```
 wget https://tinyurl.com/xt-code
 ```